We no longer accept new patients who refuse to immunize their child:

 Flu shots are approved for all individuals who are 6 months of age and older, unless they are allergic to eggs or have had a life-threatening reaction to previous influenza vaccinations.
 The vaccine should be given on a day when a child is well and is NOT ill with fever or wheezing.
 We will use our supply of single dose vaccines, which do not contain preservative, first.
 Once that supply is depleted, we will switch to multi-use vials which contain a very small amount of preservative.
 There is no medical evidence that preservatives cause any problem at all, and specifically have no link to autism.

-We do have a limited supply of Flumist, which is a live vaccine that is administered by squirting a small amount of solution into each nostril.
-Some research has shown that Flumist may work better than the flu shot, and it may provide protection longer into the season.
+We also offer Flumist, which is a live vaccine that is administered by squirting a small amount of solution into each nostril.
+There is evidence that Flumist may work better than the flu shot.
 In order to receive Flumist, children must be at least 24 months of age, and have no allergy to eggs, gentamicin, gelatin or arginine.
 Also, people should not receive Flumist if they have a history of life-threatening reactions to previous influenza vaccinations, receive aspirin or aspirin-containing therapy, or have a diagnosis of asthma, heart disease, diabetes, kidney or metabolic disease or immunodeficiency.
 Click here for a link to the Flumist website for more information.

 Click here for a link to the Center for Disease Control website on flu.